decentralized-identity/keri/docs/Q-and-A.md

 KERI sits under the *Decentralized Identity Foundation*, [DIF](https://identity.foundation), and within that in the *Identity and Discovery* Workgroup.
 Due to its licensing structure, KERI isn't owned by anyone and everyone at the same time.
 The Intellectual Property Right of KERI is hosted with DIF.
 It is an open source project.

-On github KERI is - and will become even more - a thickening bunch of repositories:<br/>
+On github KERI is - and will become even more - a thickening bunch of repositories:\
  1. https://github.com/decentralized-identity/keri
  2. https://github.com/decentralized-identity/keripy
  3. etc.